MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/change-site-address.md

 |Functionality  |Limitation  |
 |---------|---------|
 |Files tab in channels  |The Files tab will need to be refreshed.  |
 |Viewing files in Teams |Files shared in channels before the address was changed can be viewed in the Teams app on the channel's Files tab.
 They can also be viewed in Office apps for the web from the channel's Files tab or the conversation.
-To view Word, Excel, and PowerPoint files in the desktop apps:
+To view Word, Excel, and PowerPoint files in the desktop apps:<br>
-<ul><li>Select the “Open in Desktop” option from the channel's Files tab.</li><li>Open the file in the Office app for the web, and then select “Open in Desktop”.</li></ul>  |
+- Select the “Open in Desktop” option from the channel's Files tab.<br> - Open the file in the Office app for the web, and then select “Open in Desktop”. |
 |Uploading files to channels |Uploading files from a computer or OneDrive to a channel conversation will work after a user has visited the Files tab for any channel in the site. |
 |File search |Search in Teams will show files only from sites whose addresses have not been changed. |
 |File app – Microsoft Teams page |The Microsoft Teams page in the Teams File app will work after a user has visited the Files tab for any channel in the site. |